ENEE467-F2025/lab-0/README.md

     ```
     (lab-0) robot@docker-desktop:~$
     ```
 * Edit the lab-0 code `matrix.py` and `pendulum.py` from a VS Code editor on the host machine.
-This `lab-0` directory is mounted to the docker container so all changes will be reflected inside the container.
+The repo directory `lab-0/src`  is mounted to the docker container located at `/home/robot/lab-0/src` so all changes will be reflected inside the container.
 * To execute the Python script, use the following command
     ```
-    cd ~/lab-0
+    cd ~/lab-0/src
     python pendulum.py
     ```

 ## Lab Instructions

 Please follow the [lab manual](Lab_0_Python_and_Linux.pdf) closely.
 All instructions are contained inside the lab manual.

-## Building the Container

-To build the Docker container on your own system, ensure that you have [Docker](https://www.docker.com/get-started/) installed and the Docker daemon running.
-* Clone this repository and navigate to the `docker` folder
-    ```
-    git clone git@github.com:ENEE467-F2025/lab-0.git
-    cd lab-0/docker
-    ```
-* Build the image with Docker compose
-    ```
-    docker compose -f lab-0-compose.yml build
-    ```